takugian/quick-tutorials-with-aws/securitygroup/sshsecuritygroup/README.md

 # sshsecuritygroup

-This project creates:
-- A Security Group to allow SSH conection;
+This project creates a Security Group to allow SSH conection.

 ## Helpful links